Farhin-Akhtari/Backend-folder/Frontend Part/README.md

 The backend is available in the backend folder of this repository.

-See the Backend README for backend setup and API details.
+See the Backend Part README for backend setup and API details.

 ## 🌙 Dark Mode